 Not only was it a distraction during meetings, but it was also incredibly inconsiderate.
 I thought it made me a hard worker who wasn’t going to allow a silly thing like being full of mucus to keep me from getting my job done.
 Instead, I was grossing everyone out by blowing my nose and risking getting them sick.

+This is especially true with COVID-19.
 If you’re ill and potentially contagious, call out sick.
-Go to the doctor, spend hours in bed, drink a ton of fluids, but don’t show up to work where you could get other people sick — especially during the winter months when colds make their way around offices faster than gossip.
+Go to the doctor, spend hours in bed, drink a ton of fluids, but don’t show up to work where you could get other people sick.

 Your supervisor is more likely to take you calling out of work well if you let them know as far in advance as possible.
 This goes for any kind of day off.